FailAcademy/learning/wdp-vancouver/_slides/week-03/04b-css-transitions-transforms.md

 # Transform Origin

-And we can specific a `transform-origin` to control how our animation is applied to an element (very helpful when pared with certain CSS transform properties):
+And we can specify a `transform-origin` to control how our animation is applied to an element (very helpful when paired with certain CSS transform properties):

 ```css
 ￼@keyframes swing {